kyma-project/community/guidelines/templates/resources/metrics.md

 > If there are some default metrics, such as Prometheus metrics for [Go applications](https://prometheus.io/docs/guides/go-application/), exposed for the service or controller in addition to the custom ones, add this information to the document.
 For example, write:

-Apart from the custom metrics, the {Service/Controller name} also exposes default Prometheus metrics for [Go applications](https://prometheus.io/docs/guides/go-application/).
+Apart from the custom metrics, the {Service name} also exposes default Prometheus metrics for [Go applications](https://prometheus.io/docs/guides/go-application/).

-> If you describe metrics for a service or a controller that does not expose any custom metrics, write only about the default ones.
+> If you describe metrics for a controller that does not expose any custom metrics, write only about the default ones.
 For example, write:

-Metrics for the {Service/Controller name} include:
+Metrics for the {Controller name} include:

 - {default metric name or description}.
 - {another default metric name or description}.